 These are the opinions of writers and not the opinions of RentJax.com or any of our advertising partners.

 Moving into your first apartment can be daunting unless you know exactly what to look for.
-There are many apartments in Jacksonville that would draw your attention to them, but how do you know which one is right for you?
+There are many apartments in Jacksonville that would draw your attention, ranging from space efficient 1 bedroom apartments all the way up to 4 bedrooms, but how do you know which one is right for you?

 Start by creating a list of your needs for a comfortable living space.
 Some top feature I would recommend keeping an eye out for are:

 Security.
 Is there key-card access?
 Is there a doorman/lobby?
 Does each unit door auto-lock?
 Is the apartment complex gated?
 Are there secure package drop off locations?

 Security is one of the most important things to look for.
 You'll probably be in-and-out of your apartment complex all the time as a young adult.
 Definitely look into if there are gated access points and if those gates are being maintained.

 Check to see if your unit door automatically locks behind you.
 This is good to know so you can get used to the idea of always having your keys on you at all times or if you need to stow away a spare in a safe hiding-spot or with a friend.